sedm0784/vim-astronomer/README.markdown

 bit like having your own personal laundrette.
 But instead of taking care of your whites, this laundrette takes care of your whitespace.

-##  I hope you are better at writing VimScript than you are at writing analogies.
+##  I hope you are better at writing Vimscript than you are at writing analogies.

 There's only one way to find out!